DyingRusher/HR_commute_ai/README.md

 *   **Secure Document Validation**: For private vehicle claims, the system requires and validates the employee's Driving License and Vehicle Ownership proof.
 *   **Dynamic Distance Calculation**: Integrates with the Google Maps API to accurately calculate the commute distance between the employee's home and the office.
 *   **Interactive Chat Interface**: Engages with the employee through a conversational UI to determine their mode of transport and provide specific allowance details.
-*   **Dockerized for Easy Deployment**: The entire application is containerized with Docker, ensuring a consistent and portable setup for development and production.
 *   **Modular & Maintainable**: Built with a modular architecture using LangGraph, making it easy to modify the workflow, prompts, or external services.

 ## ⚙️ Tech Stack